JonnyEdge/virtual-pet-redux/README.md

+# Virtual Pet Redux

-Redoing Week 4 Virtual Pet track without a walkthrough, bearing Week 5 learnings in mind
+Redoing the fourth week Virtual Pet track without the MCR Codes walkthrough, and bearing learnings from the fifth week in mind.